steen-elv/copper-print-gallery-spec/docs/architecture/decisions/adr-postgresql-database.md

 3. SQLite: While simple and lightweight, it lacks the robustness and concurrent access capabilities we might need as we grow.

 ## Related Decisions
-- Heroku as our deployment platform
+- Heroku Deployment Strategy for Copper Print Gallery
 - System requirements specification

 ## References